huangty1208/convolution_para/part1/README.md

   Introduction:

-  This digital convolution algorithm replace each element in a  multi-dimensional grid by a weighted sum of its neighbors.
+  This digital convolution algorithm replaces each element in a  multi-dimensional grid by a weighted sum of its neighbors.
 The serial code is written in C and parallelized with OpenMP.
 Two 2D arrays (x, y) were defined. (x) was Initialized with random numbers between 0 and 1.
 The elements of the second array (y) were derived from (x) by smoothing over the elements using the constants a, b and c.
 We then counted the elements that are smaller than a threshold t in both arrays and print the number for both arrays.

   note: